College entrance tests are used by most colleges for admissions purposes. (You can read an overview in the previous post.) Want

 Registration

-You can register here any time up to four days in advance of a test date.
+You can register here before the registration deadline (5-10 days before the test date).
 There is no charge to send scores to your student’s college choices.
-CLT suggests that you also
+CLT suggests

 Test day